drivelling-spinel/tartar/README.md

 <https://mega.nz/folder/V50HiaSJ#yZa2LjO_kJB3Vs4tvlR3cQ>

-There, TESTING directory contains the the testing version of the port including TARTAR.EXE and additional assets and files required to run it.
+There, STAGE3 directory contains current version of the port including TARTAR.EXE and additional assets and files required to run it.
-EXTRAS document above describes the contents of DEMOS and EXTRAS directories.
+EXTRAS document above describes the contents of DEMOS and GOODIES directories.

 If you are looking for the 2021 Christmas binary, which was previously under TARTAR directory - it's available under STAGES/STAGE1.